Everything You Need to KnowAbout the Cherry Blossom Festival

 Japantown is bordered by Geary Boulevard to the south, between Laguna Street and Fillmore Street.
 Look for the bright red banners adorned with cherry blossoms and the Peace Pagoda which rises from the central plaza of the Japan Center.

 Visitors to Japantown may become confused by activities promoted in “Nihonmachi.”
 Here are 15 words that we think will help you enjoy your Japantown visit more:

 - Anime – An abbreviation of "animation," which embraces Japanese hand-drawn or computer animation.
 Much of this movement manifests itself in local street culture and the annual JPOP Summit in July.

-- Bonsai – This Japanese art from yields miniature trees that can ove for more than 100 years.
+- Bonsai – This Japanese art form yields miniature trees that can live for more than 100 years.
 Katsura Garden (1581 Webster St.) is known for its selection of bonsai.

 - Chanoyu – The word literally means “hot water for tea,” but has been referred to as the “Japanese tea ceremony” for decades.
 There is a replica of a traditional tea room in the Asian Art Museum and, of course, the tea house located in the heart of the Japanese Tea Garden in Golden Gate Park.

 - Ikebana – The Japanese art of flower arranging.